Toyota’s RAV4 Prime PHEV Rivals Battery-Electric Vehicles Like Tesla Model Y For Reduced Repair And Maintenance Needs

 Those who have owned ICE vehicles know that the accessory belt was still a pain in the neck.
 It drove the alternator, AC compressor, and water pump.
 Let’s break those items down and see how Toyota has eliminated the maintenance of every one of them, and therefore does not need an accessory belt.

 Toyota’s HVAC system uses a high-efficiency heat pump system.
 Just like those found in the best battery-electric vehicles.
 It requires no drive pulley to operate.
 The water pump is electrically driven and has no maintenance requirements.
-Most importantly, there is no alternator in the Toyota RAV4 Prime.
+The engine coolant in the RAV4 Prime’s engine is designed to last 100,000 miles.

 Toyota RAV4 Prime - No More Alternators